1990 All-Ireland Senior Hurling Championship: Overview

 A total of fifteen teams contested the championship, two fewer teams than participated in the 1989 championship.

 The Leinster championship was reduced to five teams as Westmeath decided to opt out and field a team in the All-Ireland Senior B Hurling Championship.

 The Ulster championship was reduced to just two teams as Derry also decided to field a team in the lower championship.

+General information

+Fifteen counties will compete in the All-Ireland Senior Hurling Championship: one team from the Connacht Senior Hurling Championship, five teams in the Leinster Senior Hurling Championship, six teams in the Munster Senior Hurling Championship, two teams from the Ulster Senior Hurling Championship and one team from the All-Ireland Senior B Hurling Championship.